Akhil-peram/Machine-Learning/README.md

 Let's Start the Machine learning Madness...

-# prequestries
+# Prerequisites

 - Numpy
 - Pandas
 - Matplotlib
 - Scikit-learn
 - Mostly all Ml related packages in python

+  We will learn every about eery package with code ...
+Necessary